Activity Workshop

 There's another partially implemented GUI for mkgmap from freegeographytools.com which allows you to just do the conversion step.
 However it's rather limited in its functionality, doesn't allow you to select the output file, or warn you of overwriting, or give any feedback whether the process is running or completed, and its resizing behaviour is very primitive.
 Plus it only runs on windows and is closed source.
 Still if you want more information it's at freegeographytools.com/2007/converting-openstreetmap-data-into-gpx-or-garmin-img-format.

-There was another attempt to start a gui for mkgmap called "DoMyMaps", but according to the openstreetmap.org wiki the creator Lao has withdrawn it and suspended activity.
+There was another attempt to start a gui for mkgmap called "DoMyMaps", but according to the openstreetmap.org wiki the creator Lao has withdrawn it and suspended activity in 2009.